zwets/sms-gateway/README.md

 ## Implementation Notes

-### Wasp API

-The current release uses the Vodacom "Wasp" API, a simple http POST interface.
-Its route and processors are defined separately and will need to be overridden if you reuse this code.

 ### Failover & Retry

 Though it can be used on its own, the SMS Gateway was designed in tandem with